0

 Program Summary

 Certify Colorado is a new program led by the Minority Business Office (MBO) that helps small and diverse business owners in Colorado cover the cost of obtaining nationally recognized business certifications.
 These certifications are crucial for accessing government and corporate contracting opportunities.
-This is not a certification issued by the State of Colorado.
-The State of Colorado does not issue its own certification.
-This program supports businesses in obtaining third-party certifications recognized at national and regional levels.
+Initial certification costs typically range between $250–$5,000 (some being free), with annual recertification fees based on gross revenue.
+These costs are a barrier for many small businesses, and the Certify Colorado sponsorship helps offset that burden.

 Overview